dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP_and_MySQL_Web_0301.md

 In this chapter, you continue developing the Bob’s Auto Parts example using arrays to work more easily with repetitive information such as customer orders.
 Likewise, you write shorter, tidier code to do some of the things you did with files in the preceding chapter.

-Key topics covered in this chapter include
+Key topics covered in this chapter include:

- ■ Numerically indexed arrays
+■ Numerically indexed arrays.

- ■ Non-numerically indexed arrays
+■ Non-numerically indexed arrays.

- ■ Array operators
+■ Array operators.

- ■ Multidimensional arrays
+■ Multidimensional arrays.

- ■ Array sorting
+■ Array sorting.

- ■ Array functions
+■ Array functions.

-What Is an Array?You learned about scalar variables in Chapter 1,「PHP Crash Course.」A scalar variable is a named location in which to store a value; similarly, an array is a named place to store a set of values, thereby allowing you to group variables.
+## 01. What Is an Array?

+You learned about scalar variables in Chapter 1,「PHP Crash Course.」A scalar variable is a named location in which to store a value; similarly, an array is a named place to store a set of values, thereby allowing you to group variables.
-76

-Chapter 3  Using Arrays

 Bob’s product list is the array for the example used in this chapter.
 In Figure 3.1, you can see a list of three products stored in an array format.
-These three products are stored in a single variable called $products.
+These three products are stored in a single variable called \$products.
 (We describe how to create a variable like this shortly.)

-Tires

-Oil

-Spark Plugs

-product

 Figure 3.1  Bob’s products can be stored in an array